dotnet/ClangSharp/README.md

   -wa, --with-attribute <with-attribute>                     An attribute to be added to the given remapped declaration name during binding generation. [default: ]
   -wcc, --with-callconv <with-callconv>                      A calling convention to be used for the given declaration during binding generation. [default: ]
   -wc, --with-class <with-class>                             A class to be used for the given remapped constant or function declaration name during binding generation. [default: ]
+  -wg, --with-guid <with-guid>                               A GUID to be used for the given declaration during binding generation. []
   -wlb, --with-librarypath <with-librarypath>                A library path to be used for the given declaration during binding generation. [default: ]
+  -wmi, --with-manual-import <with-manual-import>            A remapped function name to be treated as a manual import during binding generation. []
   -wn, --with-namespace <with-namespace>                     A namespace to be used for the given remapped declaration name during binding generation. [default: ]
   -wsle, --with-setlasterror <with-setlasterror>             Add the SetLastError=true modifier to a given DllImport or UnmanagedFunctionPointer. [default: ]
+  -wsgct, --with-suppressgctransition <with-suppressgctransition>  Add the SuppressGCTransition calling convention to a given DllImport or UnmanagedFunctionPointer. []
   -wts, --with-transparent-struct <with-transparent-struct>  A remapped type name to be treated as a transparent wrapper during binding generation. [default: ]
   -wt, --with-type <with-type>                               A type to be used for the given enum declaration during binding generation. [default: ]
   -wu, --with-using <with-using>                             A using directive to be included for the given remapped declaration name during binding generation. [default: ]